 The toe area, usually is inside or wraps up over the toe area this is to stop the toe area of the sole from peeling back with use, one of the reasons for this is that most boxers tend to drag the rear foot to a degree and it is the toe area of the boot that tends to take the extra wear.
 If a pair of boots is ever brought back with a sole faulty, having a slight peel I can usually tell if the boxer is an orthodox boxer or a southpaw boxer, because it is always the rear boot that has a fault.

 So having the sole glued on the inside of the outer material at the front of the boot will help stop this problem, Adidas boxing boots does this very well.

-Boxing boots need to have a sole that is solid with grip but without slowing movement, the shoes soles have two main purposes, allow the boxer to move fast in any direction and change direction instantly without slipping.
+Boxing boots need to have a sole that is solid with grip, but without slowing movement.

 Most boxing shoes have a thin gum style rubber sole that is very light which give you great traction without holding you too firmly to the ground, the soles tread is usually designed with very small thin and slightly raised lines of gum rubber material boxing shoes may not have a built-in arch, like many athletic shoes.

 Boxing boots come in both high-top, mid-top and low-top versions.
 The high-top shoes may provide a little extra support and protection to your ankle.
 Some boxers prefer the low-top shoes for workouts, as they are easier to get on and are even lighter than high tops.